Het Scheepvaartmuseum: Replica in China

 A smaller replica of the building is part of the Dutch Village Gaoqiao, a planned city and neighborhood of the large community Pudong, Shanghai, People's Republic of China at 31.340236°N 121.572857°E, next to another replica of the Hofwijck.

 History

 The museum is housed in a former naval storehouse, 's Lands Zeemagazijn or Admiraliteits Magazijn, designed by the Dutch architect Daniël Stalpaert and constructed in 1656.
 The museum moved to this building in 1973.

 After an extensive renovation in 2007–2011, Het Scheepvaartmuseum reopened on 2 October 2011.

+The museum was formerly called Nederlands Scheepvaartmuseum Amsterdam (Netherlands Maritime Museum Amsterdam).
+It was renamed to Het Scheepvaartmuseum (The Maritime Museum).

 Controversies

 In 2013, there was a deadly shooting incident during the "Waterfront" festivity at the museum.
 For the next three months, the museum was not allowed to rent out its space.

 After 2013, the number of visitors started to decline and director Willem Bijleveld, who had supervised the renovation of 2011, departed after a tenure of 18 years.
 The museum was criticised for having become too commercial for a cultural institution and having been turned into an amusement park.
 The "Raad van Cultuur" — a government board that monitors cultural activity in the Netherlands and advises the government on subsidies for museums — judged that the Scheepvaartmuseum had focused too much on entertainment and not enough on its task as a museum.